Christopher Morel Player Props: Cubs vs. Yankees

 Christopher Morel At The Plate

-- Morel has eight doubles, a triple, 15 home runs and 12 walks while batting .275.
+- Morel is batting .270 with eight doubles, a triple, 15 home runs and 13 walks.

-- Morel is batting .364 with one homer during his last games and is riding a five-game hitting streak.

-- In 65.2% of his 46 games this season, Morel has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Morel has reached base via a hit in 30 games this season (of 47 played), and had multiple hits in 12 of those games.

-- Morel has had at least one RBI in 43.5% of his games this year (20 of 46), with more than one RBI 11 times (23.9%).
-He has also accounted for three or more of his team's runs in six contests.
+- Morel has an RBI in 20 of 47 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 60.9% of his games this season, with two or more runs scored in 13.0%.
+- He has scored in 28 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.